009Kings/beeFree/README.md

 And finally, to make me feel better about how horrific the natural world is, I drew some lovely, serene mountains and put on Bob Ross.
 I added another layer of Parallax and realised another area wherin I could refactor.

+## The Future of BeeFree

+I am going to continue to work on this project, so I've left some deprecated code in there.
+There's some commented out code for debugging purposes and some enemies in the gameState that will be implimented in future iterations.
+I also refactored some code so that the game can get increasingly harder the longer you play.

+I'm proud of the maiden version of this game and look forward to making it better in the future.

 ## Technology Used:

 * HTML5